Click to enlarge

 During the Pride March, a safety cordon will be in place all along the route.
 Assistants will be on hand at the various event sites to ensure safety, along with Care Team SACHA volunteers.

-Last but not least, the Red Cross and a Safer Zone, located on place de l'Albertine, will be available from 13:00 to 23:00.
+Last but not least, the Red Cross and a Safer Zone, located on place de l'Albertine, will be available from 13:00 to midnight.

 What is the event's policy on the consumption of alcohol and drugs?